sebholstein/astro-google-fonts-optimizer/README.md

 It downloads the CSS of a Google Fonts stylesheet and inlines it directly into the page.
 This can improve your Lighthouse score significantly.

-The project is inspied by the [NextJS Google Fonts automatic optimization](https://nextjs.org/blog/next-10-2#automatic-webfont-optimization) feature.
+The project is inspired by the [NextJS Google Fonts automatic optimization](https://nextjs.org/blog/next-10-2#automatic-webfont-optimization) feature.

 ## Installation